trains, locomotives

 Train Wreck: Randal O'Toole, the Antiplanner, has referred to the Obama administration's high-speed rail plan as "Obama's Recycled Moderate-Speed Rail Plan," noting that it is neither a proposal for Japanese-style bullet trains nor for the Eurostar or trans-Europe TGVs.
 "Instead, it is conventional Amtrak Diesel-powered trains running a little faster - up to 110 mph, but averaging only 60 to 70 mph - than Amtrak runs today."

 We traveled to and from Paris under the English Channel on the Eurostar train - top speed: 186 mph.
-I took the photo at St Pancras Station in London.
+I took the photo at Waterloo Station in London in 2001.

 He pointed out that passengers now pay $69 to ride conventional trains from New York to Washington and $99 to ride high-speed Acela train.
 Those fares are already subsidized since Amtrak loses money every year.